quictls/quictls/README-PROVIDERS.md

 QuicTLS does not provide a FIPS-validated module.
 OpenSSL provides one in its "FIPS Provider" library.
 That provider can be loaded and used by the QuicTLS runtime.
-If you run into issues doing this, pleae file a bug with QuicTLS.
+If you run into issues doing this, please file a bug with QuicTLS.

 The Base Provider